vdhkcheems/vdhkcheems/README.md

 ### Hi there 👋

-👦This is vdhkcheems
+👦This is vdhkcheems, I am a first year undergrad student.

-📚I'm currently doing the MIT Python 6.0001.
+📚I'm currently doing the MIT Python 6.0001 and Machine learning Course by Andrew NG of Stanford University.

-☘️ I'm interested in Machine learning and Artificial Intelligence
+☘️ I'm interested in Machine learning and Artificial Intelligence.

+⬇️ I try to share everything I do on here
 ---

 ### 📊 My Stats: